 Some people's idea of a relaxing day or weekend on Catalina Island is still a cabana on Descanso Beach, but for people who like to unwind with a little more action, here are some great adventures you can have on Catalina.
 These activities all originate in the island's main town of Avalon.

 To get to Catalina Island from the LA area, there are various Catalina Ferry options from San Pedro, Long Beach, Newport Beach and Dana Point.

 01 of 08

-I wasn't sure whether I'd like zipping across a canyon on a wire, but after the first couple tense runs, I was able to relax and enjoy the ride.
-Five lines from the top of the canyon down to Descanso Beach give you great views of the bay and enough chances to get in the swing of things.
-The guides provide entertaining educational commentary on the island, the canyon and its non-human inhabitants.
+Five lines from the top of the canyon down to Descanso Beach give you great views of the bay and enough chances to get into the swing of things.
+The guides provide entertaining educational commentary on the island, the canyon, and its non-human inhabitants.
 The Zip Line Eco Tour entrance is just above Descanso Beach.
 Tickets can also be purchased online or at the ticket booth on the pier.

 02 of 08